shalagha7/Instacart-Market-Basket-Analysis/README.md

 ## Dataset 📊

-The dataset used in this project is sourced from [Instacart](https://www.instacart.com/datasets/grocery-shopping-2017), which includes millions of orders from over 200,000 users, detailing what products were purchased together.
+The dataset used in this project is sourced from [Instacart] https://www.kaggle.com/competitions/instacart-market-basket-analysis/data, which includes millions of orders from over 200,000 users, detailing what products were purchased together.
 Key files include:

 - `orders.csv`: Information about user orders.
 - `order_products__prior.csv`: Details of products in previous orders.